I hereby give notice that an ordinary meeting of the Chief Executive Officer Review Committee will be held on:

 7 Extraordinary Business 7

 8 Notices of Motion 8

-The report was not available when the agenda went to print and will be circulated prior to the meeting.
+The report was not available when the agenda was compiled and will be circulated as an addendum agenda.

 2 Declaration of Interest